projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 In the software modules view shown in :numref:`interrupt-sw-modules`, the ACRN hypervisor sets up the physical interrupt in its basic interrupt modules (e.g., IOAPIC/LAPIC/IDT).
-It dispatches the interrupt in the hypervisor interrupt flow control layer to the corresponding handlers, that could be pre-defined IPI notification, timer, or runtime registered pass-thru devices.
+It dispatches the interrupt in the hypervisor interrupt flow control layer to the corresponding handlers; this could be pre-defined IPI notification, timer, or runtime registered pass-thru devices.
 The ACRN hypervisor then uses its VM interfaces based on vPIC, vIOAPIC, and vMSI modules, to inject the necessary virtual interrupt into the specific VM, or directly deliver interrupt to the specific RT VM with pass-thru LAPIC.